 I’ve also been watching Vanity Fair.
 I had a bit of a moan when I saw a trailer for this new version, it doesn’t seem long since it was on TV in another version, but I enjoyed the book and I think that Olivia Cooke is a perfect Becky Sharp.
 As this one is on ITV we’ve been watching it on catchup, that way we avoid most of the adverts.

 The Great British Bake Off is a must watch and although I still miss Mary Berry it’s really the personalities of the bakers who are entertaining so I’m sticking with the show.

 I wasn’t sure about watching Press and after watching the first episode I’m still not sure about it.
 It somehow has a very old-fashioned feel to it, a bit like newspapers would have been like in the Fleet Street days, but I’ll watch the next episode anyway.

 The Repair Shop is a very gentle programme featuring talented craftspeople who can restore just about anything that’s broken and damaged it seems – whether it’s an old teddy bear or a Georgian table.
 People seem to get very emotional when they’re re-united with their treasures.
 It’s just fascinating watching people work and having so much pride in the end results.

 On Saturday evening I watched a film that was only made in 2016 called This Beautiful Fantastic – and I loved it.
 I believe that the whole film is available on You Tube but you can see a trailer below which will give you an idea of what it’s about.

-Have you been watching anything good on TV recently?
+Have you been watching any of these programmes and is there anything good on now that I’ve missed?